 The Bachelor of Science (B.S.) degree in biomedical engineering is offered by the Department of Electrical, Computer, and Biomedical Engineering (ECBE), and is open to qualified students under the New England Regional Student Program.
 The biomedical engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, Inc. (www.abet.org).
 Specialization in biomedical engineering is also available within the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) programs in electrical engineering.

-Faculty: Professor Fischer, Chairperson; Professor Ying Sun, Program Coordinator.
+Faculty: Professor He, Chairperson; Professor Ying Sun, Program Coordinator.
 Professors Besio and Ohley; Associate Professor Vetter; Assistant Professors Kennedy, Mankodiya, and Shahriari.
 Supporting Faculty: Professors Boudreaux-Bartels, Fischer, Swaszek, and Vaccaro.
-Adjunct Professor Chiaramida; Adjunct Assistant Professors DiCecco, Liu, and Salisbury.
+Adjunct Professor Chiaramida and Silver; Adjunct Assistant Professors Chabot, DiCecco, Liu, Salisbury, and Wu.

 Program Educational Objectives.